digidigital/Extensions-and-Scripts-for-pyFPDF-fpdf2/stamp_and_watermark/README.md

 * x: x-coordinate
 * y: y-coordinate
 * angle: The angle used to rotate the text
-* alpha: A Float defining the transparency of a stamp.
+* alpha: A float defining the transparency of a stamp.
 A value between 0 and 1 (0=transparent, 1=opaque)
 * text_color: A list with three values between 0 and 255 \[red,green,blue])
 * font: String with one of the installed fonts
 * font_size: The font size